Navigating your novel

 PUBLISHING PATH

-Find yourself a mentor to help with this search and prepare your manuscript to the industry’s standard for your chosen publishing path.
+Find yourself a mentor to help with your search and prepare your manuscript to the industry’s standard for your chosen publishing path.

 What is book coaching?